 This tent from Bessport is a good alternative for couples on a camping trip.
 The tent has doors and covered vestibules on each side, so it’s comfortable for two people to get in and out without climbing over each other.
 You can also use these vestibules for storing some gear and leaving your shoes.

 The tent has large mesh windows and roof, but when you attach the rainfly, it also offers decent rain protection.
 When you have the rainfly on, there’s hardly any ventilation, so it does get warm inside.

-We love that this 2-person tent also has mesh storage pockets sewn on the walls inside for your small belongings, as well as a hook to hang a light at the center of the ceiling.
+We love that this tent also has mesh storage pockets sewn on the walls inside for your small belongings, as well as a hook to hang a light at the center of the ceiling.

 It’s not the most lightweight tent in our budget tents review, but it’s still light enough to take with you for light backpacking.
-For a budget tent, this model is comfortable to carry, and the tube-shaped carry bag is easy to attach to your backpack.
+For a budget tent, this tent is comfortable to carry, and the tube-shaped carry bag is easy to attach to your backpack.

 It also comes in several different colors, so you can pick the one that best suits you.